-Without clear goals, integrated teams, or leadership support, it's no surprise that most organisations are still in the pilot phase with generative AI.
+Without clear goals, integrated teams, or leadership support, it's no surprise that most organizations are still in the pilot phase with generative AI.
 For example, less than half of practitioners (45%, Figure 16) currently use or plan to use generative AI in end-to-end content production by the end of 2024 because this would require a degree of systems and workflow integration to work smoothly.

 As stated earlier, we shouldn't be worried that only 38% of senior executives felt creating interdisciplinary teams was a top priority.
-Put in the context of Figure 20, it turns out that 70% of senior executives are establishing cross-functional teams for rapid AI project rollout by the end of this year, with 70% also reorganising their teams and functions.
+Put in the context of Figure 20, it turns out that 70% of senior executives are establishing cross-functional teams for rapid AI project rollout by the end of this year, with 70% also reorganizing their teams and functions.

-With these two elements in place, those organisations will be in a strong position to move from pilots to long-term generative AI-driven strategies.
+With these two elements in place, those organizations will be in a strong position to move from pilots to long-term generative AI-driven strategies.

-Indeed, senior executives at organisations with generative AI solutions already in place (Mainstreamers) show a path toward broader rollouts more so than those at organisations just starting to implement initial solutions (Piloters).
+Indeed, senior executives at organizations with generative AI solutions already in place (Mainstreamers) show a path toward broader rollouts more so than those at organizations just starting to implement initial solutions (Piloters).

 - Leadership.
-Organisationally, Mainstreamers are making strides compared to Piloters, with the former one and a half times more likely to introduce AI leadership roles by the middle of 2024 (44% vs. 32%).
-They are also reorganising team functions at a similar rate (40% vs. 29%). - Data.
-Responsible data use is imperative for organisations and consumers.
+Organizationally, Mainstreamers are making strides compared to Piloters, with the former more than twice as likely to introduce AI leadership roles by the middle of 2024 (44% vs. 32%).
+They are also reorganizing team functions at a similar rate (40% vs. 29%). - Data.
+Responsible data use is imperative for organizations and consumers.
 Mainstreamers are twice as likely as Piloters to state that they have ensured privacy and security standards pertaining to AI are in place or are fine tuning them (47% vs. 25%). - Roadmap.
-Mainstreaming organisations are more than twice as likely as Piloters to agree they have "done or are fine-tuning" a comprehensive AI roadmap (42% vs. 22%), showing they have a structured and goal-oriented rather than piecemeal approach. - KPIs.
-Mainstream organisations are one and a half times more likely than Piloters to claim "best in class" CX measurement (34% vs. 21%).
+Mainstreaming organizations are more than twice as likely as Piloters to agree they have "done or are fine-tuning" a comprehensive AI roadmap (42% vs. 22%), showing they have a structured and goal-oriented rather than piecemeal approach. - KPIs.
+Mainstream organizations are twice as likely as Piloters to claim "best in class" CX measurement (34% vs. 21%).

-This foundational work means that further down in the business, Mainstreamers in organisations using generative AI in 2024 are much better placed than Piloters to drive growth in adapting content (45% versus 29%), to use generative AI for ideation (49% versus 32%), and to update content in real time (45% versus 28%).
+This foundational work means that further down in the business, Mainstreamers in organizations using generative AI in 2024 are much better placed than Piloters to drive growth in adapting content (45% versus 29%), to use generative AI for ideation (49% versus 32%), and to update content in real time (45% versus 28%).